jimniels/blog/src/client/posts/2017-01-17-the-art-of-the-side-project.md

 ---
-title: The Art of the Side Project
 tags: thoughts
 ---

+# The Art of the Side Project

 > Society is growing ever more skeptical of the value of solitude, ever more suspicious of even the briefest of withdrawals into inactivity and apparent purposelessness – Nicolas Carr